-Comforting, classic, decadent and fool-proof–that’s the essence of a granny cake!
-This cake takes your run of the mill boxed yellow cake mix and turns it into something FANTASTIC.
-Ya’ll know my limitations with baking…if it’s not easy and fool-proof, I’m not doin’ it!
+Comforting, classic, decadent, and fool-proof–that’s the essence of a granny cake!
+This cake takes your run-of-the-mill boxed yellow cake mix and turns it into something fantastically mouthwateringly delicious.

-Paired with the crunchy pecan and brown sugar topping…DIVINE.
-Drizzle on the optional maple glaze and you have yourself a dessert that would make granny proud! (we don’t need to tell her we used boxed cake mix..shhhh….).
+Drizzle on the optional maple glaze and you have yourself a dessert that would make granny proud!
+The only thing that’s missing is a nice cup of coffee or tea.

 WHY YOU’LL LOVE THIS RECIPE

-- You can have it for breakfast like coffee cake or enjoy it as dessert!
+- It’s so versatile: you can have it for breakfast like coffee cake or enjoy it as dessert!

-- Can easily be doubled for potlucks and parties.
+- Crowd-pleaser: this cake can easily be doubled for potlucks and parties.

 You’ll need the following ingredients to make this granny cake:

 Yellow Cake Mix: Any brand is just fine!
-Use whatever is on sale 🙂 You can also use white cake mix in a pinch.
+Use whatever is on sale.
+While yellow cake mix makes for a classic cake, you also use white cake mix in a pinch.

 Cream/Milk: You can use heavy cream, milk or half and half.
-Just note you will need slightly LESS milk/half and half because it’s not as thick as cream.
+Just note if using milk or half and half, you will need slightly less because it’s not as thick as cream.

 HOW TO MAKE THIS GRANNY CAKE RECIPE: STEP BY STEP